Multinational capability cooperation

 Composite Special Operations Component Command (C-SOCC)

 Special Operations Forces today increasingly operate in a multinational context.
 This is why having a multinational headquarters for their management is key.
-NATO Allies Belgium, Denmark and the Netherlands agreed to create a tri-national command – C-SOCC – which, once fully operational, will participate in the NATO Response Force and could also be responsible for supporting multinational missions as well as NATO operations.
+NATO Allies Belgium, Denmark and the Netherlands agreed to create a tri-national command – C-SOCC – which, once fully operational at the end of 2020, will participate in the NATO Response Force and could also be responsible for supporting multinational missions as well as NATO operations.

 Regional Special Operations Component Command (R-SOCC)

-Four Allies – Croatia, Hungary, Slovakia and Slovenia – and partner country Austria have agreed to put together, under Hungarian leadership, a regional deployable headquarters to manage Special Operations.
-Regional NATO Special Operations Forces across the Alliance could provide clear benefits in terms of speed and resilience to respond to arising crises.
+Four Allies – Croatia, Hungary, Slovakia and Slovenia – and NATO partner Austria have agreed to put together, under Hungarian leadership, a regional deployable headquarters to manage Special Operations.
+Regional NATO Special Operations Forces across the Alliance will provide clear benefits in terms of speed and resilience to respond to arising crises.

 All Allied forces – whether on land, in the air or at sea – need good training to confront a variety of security challenges and to perform their duties.
 Multinational training enables forces of different Allies to train together, improve coordination and cooperation and increase their readiness.

 This training facility stationed in Zadar, Croatia will be established in a gradual manner, expanding the training opportunities offered over time.
-The new aviation training centre is officially opened its doors on 11 December 2019, contributing to NATO’s adaptability and readiness.
+The new aviation training centre officially opened its doors on 11 December 2019, contributing to NATO’s adaptability and readiness.
+The first group of students graduated after successfully completing a first training module in October 2020.

 Equipment used in NATO operations and missions differs in size and cost.
-While some is small and affordable, there are capabilities that are too big or too expensive for one country to take on.
+While some is small and affordable, there are capabilities that may be too big or too expensive for one nation to take on.
 Nations are cooperating on several high-end projects they could not afford individually.

 Multi Role Tanker Transport Capability (MRTT-C)

 The MRTT is a multi-function aircraft that can serve to transport cargo, troops and as an aerial refuel tanker.
 Air-to-air refuelling tankers are especially critical for the projection of air power.
 As they are a pooled asset, interoperability is essential.
 The MRTT-C project enables the six participating Allies – Belgium, the Czech Republic, Germany, Luxembourg, the Netherlands and Norway – to collectively acquire Airbus A330 Multi Role Tanker Transport aircraft and establish a multinationally owned and operated fleet of MRTTs.
+The first aircraft was delivered in June 2020 and the last delivery is scheduled in 2024.
 For this initiative, NATO and the European Union (EU) joined forces, as both organisations identified shortfalls in air-to-air refuelling and the participating Allies, with the exception of Norway, are also members of the EU.
 As such, it is an example of the close cooperation between NATO and the EU.

 Maritime Multi Mission Aircraft (M3A)